TruenoDB/documentation/pages/deployment-install/distributed-deployment.md

 Important notes:

-- Trueno has 3 distributed sub-components that are resilient and distributed by design:
+- Trueno has 2 distributed sub-components that are resilient and distributed by design:
-    + Apache Cassandra
     + ElasticSearch
     + Spark
 - When running Trueno in cluster mode, all machines will connect these sub-components and create your cluster.